WBC’s Ramirez gets TKO in super lightweight unification bout

 “I’m still in shock a little bit,” Ramirez said.
 “I didn’t go after a vacant title.
 I went after a guy who is a world champion, a humble champion.”

 Ramirez, who took the vacant WBC title in the 140-pound division in March 2018, had some blows in the opening round that sent Hooker stumbling into the ropes.
-He stayed up then, but Hooker did go down soon after that after landing a blow but taking a counterpunch and being unable to keep his balance when Ramirez was standing on his foot.
+He stayed up then, but Hooker did go down soon after that after taking a counterpunch and being unable to keep his balance when Ramirez was standing on his foot.

-Both fighters landed solid blows in the second round, but Ramirez again had Hooker against the ropes, with the hometown favorite mostly covering up, and saying afterward that those body blows didn’t bother him.

-When the ref stepped in between them at the end of the second round, Hooker had a smile on his face and was talking toward his opponent while going to the corner.
+Both fighters landed solid blows in the second round, but Ramirez again had Hooker against the ropes.
+When the ref stepped in between them at the end of the round, Hooker had a smile on his face and was talking toward his opponent while going to the corner.

 The third and fourth rounds both ended with the fighters exchanging punches and having to be separated by the referee when the bell rung.